dkuyoshi/EVA-extensions/README.md

 - Complete version of REVA

 ## Usage
+- train.py
     - --doubledqn Using Double DQN
     - --prioritized_replay Using PER
     - --dueling Using dueling network
     - --noisy_net_sigma Using Noisy Nets(Numeric settings)
     - --n_step_return
     - --lambdas Set to 0 or 1 to use non parametric at all
     - --LRU Use LRU when storing at value buffer
-- --distribution Using Categorical DQN
+    - --distribution Using Categorical DQN(C51)

+- train_reva.py
+    - --lambdas Set to 0 or 1 for using simple Rainbow

 ## Requirement
 - chainerrl==0.6.0

 ## Note
+- train.py
     - Constraction of results
         - Algorithms(DDDQN .etc)/Nstep/exploration/game/seed/...
+- train_reva.py
+    - Constraction of results
+        - RAINBOW or REVA/game/seed...